 There are many beautiful churches in Bucharest and pretty much all of them can be found in Old Town.

 Two streets that are worth a visit are Victoria Passage with colored umbrellas on the ceiling and Macca-Vilacrosse pasajul (passage) which has a glass ceiling (pictured above).

 Palace of Parliament

 The Palace of Parliament in Bucharest is the largest governmental building in the world besides the Pentagon.
-Although it might look old, it’s only been build in 1984.
+Although it might look old, it’s probably build more recent than you’d think.
+They started building in 1984 and finished in 1997.
 It’s an impressive building but I had a hard time deciding whether I thought it was beautiful or ugly.
 So I’ll let you be the judge.

 Probably the prettiest bookshop I’ve ever seen is Carturesti Carusel in Bucharest.
 The name translates to Carousel of Light and I can understand why.
 The monumental building is totally painted white and the 6 floors stacked with books on both sides make room for rays of light through the ceiling.
 Good news for book-lovers; this bookshop in the center of Old Town is open till late!

 Another really nice experience is visiting the flea market inside a church.
 It’s called Bazar and is housed in the church on the crossroad of Strada Doamnei, Strada Smardan and Stradia lon Ghica (opposite the Hilton Garden Inn in the Old Town area of Bucharest.
 You might not really find genuinely antique objects, but as it’s housed in a church it’s a nice experience anyway.

 Quite the opposite but great for fashionista’s and families is AFI Cotroceni, a huge mall in the west of Bucharest.
 They claim to be Romania’s biggest mall.
 It houses an indoor ice skating rink, an IMAX cinema and even a rollercoaster.
 It also has many shops including all the big brands.